 — Newport, pg.
 77

-This sort of value-driven adoption is closely aligned with what Newport actually suggests we do to curb our technology use.
+This sort of value-driven adoption is closely aligned with what Newport actually suggests we do to curb our use of technology.
 This lifestyle is what he calls digital minimalism:

 A philosophy of technology use in which you focus your online time on a small number of carefully selected and optimized activities that strongly support things you value, and then happily miss out on everything else.